Being able to afford prescription drugs is a common problem for America’s seniors.

 - You lived in one of the 50 states or Washington D.C.

-- You are a Medicare and Part D beneficiary.
+- You were a Medicare and Part D beneficiary.

 The Medicare Extra Help LIS is a popular choice for Americans looking for help paying for their Medicare prescription plans.

 How to Apply for Extra Help

 If you’re a Medicare and Part D beneficiary, live in the United States and meet the income requirements, there are several ways to apply, including:

 - Filling out an Extra Help application on the Social Security Administration website.

 - Calling for Social Security Extra Help assistance at 1-800-772-1213.